-She said “When I first came to the UK I could not speak English and faced many problems.
+“When I first came to the UK I could not speak English and faced many problems.
 I found it difficult to do simple things like buy things from the shop or use the bus.

 “I can now speak English because of ESOL lessons and this means I can volunteer.
 To work in the hospital I need to be able to communicate with the patients.
 I have also learned about British practices and systems so that I can hopefully work in the NHS in the future.
 I have also made friends and get out and about now instead of just staying in the house.”

 At 11.30am, following the lesson, Bill Rammell MP, Minister of State for Lifelong Learning, Further and Higher Education, spoke at a meeting in the Houses of Parliament.
 The Minister took a number of questions, including several from students who have taken part in the ESOL lesson earlier in the day.
 Although he was not going to concede yet on some points, he wanted to look further at a couple of points made by the students around women accessing services and people from certain countries who cannot be returned.
 He was followed by acting Chief Executive of the Refugee Council Anna Reisenberger.
 Throughout the day, people from across the UK were planning to meet their MP to lobby them to restore free ESOL tuition.